TWUOnline/FAR-Centres/Courses/627-schedule.md

 Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips_ \(4th ed.\).
 Hoboken, New Jersey: John Wiley & Sons \*Pages 13-18 and Chaps.
 1 and 2; 15 and 17

 Wang, .
 C. X. \(2017\). _Theory and Practice of Adult and Higher Education_.
-Information Age Publishing Inc.
+Information Age Publishing Inc. Chapters 12, 16

 Powerpoint on Goals and Objectives